Inedo/inedo-docs/ProGet/installation/load-balancing-and-automatic-failover.md

 show-headings-in-nav: true
 ---

-ProGet's distributed architecture allows you to use any number of servers for both load-balancing and automatic failover purposes, such that one server node can take over in the event of any other server failure or outage.
+ProGet's distributed architecture allows you to use any number of servers for both load-balancing and automatic failover purposes, such that one ProGet server can take over in the event of any other server failure or outage.
 ::: {.attention .best-practice}
 This feature is available only in ProGet Enterprise.
 Compare [features by edition](/docs/proget/administration/license) or [request a quote](https://inedo.com/proget/pricing/request-quote). {.info}
 :::